Geography and the Environment

 My research specialties are focused in the study of:

-In 2013-14, I will embarked on a third research endeavour which combined elements of the two: a study of Abbotsford's ethnic enclave known as the Townline neighbourhood.
+In 2013-14, I embarked on a third research endeavour which combined elements of the first two: a study of Abbotsford's ethnic enclave known as the Townline neighbourhood.

-My longest standing research interest has been in the realm of twentieth century housing market development, especially with regard to the role of lending infrastructure.
+My longest standing research interest is twentieth century housing market development, especially with regard to the role of lending infrastructure.
 This was initiated in my PhD dissertation (1988), a study of the origins, and urban impact, of Canada’s initial piece of federal housing legislation, the Dominion Housing Act of 1935.
-In Canada and the United States, the modern mortgage market is generally regarded as having played a key role in the growth and design of the post-war suburbs.
+In Canada and the United States, the modern mortgage market is generally regarded as having played a key role in the growth and design of post-war suburbs.

 My study of Canadian housing policy is set within the broader context of regulation theory.
 As such, the establishment of the modern residential mortgage is understood to have been central to the intensive regime of capitalist accumulation of the latter twentieth century, that developed in Canada, and other advanced capitalist nations.
 It is generally argued in the literature that the development of the modern mortgage, was critical to the expansion of home ownership, especially in suburban settings.